bnew/RecordAndPlaybackForTouchdesigner/readme.md

-# Chop and Top Recorder
+# Chop and Top Recorder & Player
 This project is comprised of 5 components:
 A TOP recorder
 A CHOP recorder